Veríssimo Correia Seabra: Early life

 In 1963, at the age of 16, Correia Seabra joined the African Party for the Independence of Guinea and Cape Verde (PAIGC) as a guerilla fighting against Portuguese colonial rule.
 Three years later, he was sent to study electronic engineering in Bulgaria.
 In 1971, he attended an artillery school in the Soviet Union.
-On his return to the bush war in Guinea-Bissau, he was out in charge of an artillery unit near the southern border with Guinea.
+On his return to the Guinea-Bissau War of Independence, he was in charge of an artillery unit near the southern border with Guinea.
 In 1976, he was sent to Portugal for officer training.

 Career

 In the years following independence, Correia Seabra played a key role in the internal politics of the PAIGC.
 He participated in the 1980 military coup that overthrew President Luís Cabral.
 Promoted steadily through the ranks, he became deputy head of the Guinea-Bissau military contingent of the United Nations mission in Angola from 1991 to 1992.
-He was then appointed head of operations in military high command two years later.
+He was then appointed head of operations in the military high command two years later.